- Professor Trina Myers

 - 2017 – current – Executive Committee, Australian Council of Deans ICT

 - 2017 – current – Program Chair – Joint International Semantic Technology Conference (JIST)

 - 2014 – current – Member of Australian Council of Deans ICT

 - 2012 – current – Member of the Townsville ICT Business Network (TICTBN)

 - 2012 – current – Senior Member Australian Computer Society – Certified Professional

 Trina is a Computer Scientist and the Academic Lead, Learning and Teaching for the School of Information Systems at QUT.
-Trina is the current Vice President of the Australian Council of Deans of ICT (ACDICT) that aims to promote and advance ICT education, research and scholarship on behalf of Australian universities.
+Trina is the current President of the Australian Council of Deans of ICT (ACDICT) that aims to promote and advance ICT education, research and scholarship on behalf of Australian universities.